SURREAL ADVENTURES

 To say more might risk diminishing the multitude of delightful surprises as circumstances begin to open to The Elixir, where James is about to re-enter his earthly body’s existence.

 6. The Elixir is the sixth chronicle of the Elysium’s Passage series that prepares James, the narrator-protagonist, to awaken and return to his body in London.
-Before that can happen, however, his off-worlder friend presents a mysterious equation enshrouded with a light code frequency that will stimulate multidimensional DNA strands within him.
+Before that can happen, however, his off-world friend presents a mysterious equation shrouded in a light code frequency that will stimulate the multidimensional DNA strands within him.

 Much of this narration is centred in London, where his nurse unknowingly becomes involved in how the Elixir’s equation finds its way from a taxi cab driver to higher echelons of science.
 There are many twists in how she unwittingly brings the Elixir to the attention of mathematicians and physicists, after which they eventually discover how to code the equation into a laser ray to stimulate his fall-guy body into full consciousness.

 Ostensibly a new Adam, he is destined to return humanity to a higher multidimensional existence.
-How this happens is filled with intrigue, as is his shocking return to his earthly body.
+The details of how this happens are filled with intrigue, as is his shocking return to his earthly body.

 7. The Return is the seventh and last chronicle in the series, where James, the narrator and protagonist, has re-emerged from Elysium’s Passage as he readjusts to life in the third dimension.
 Many of the events experienced in the previous novels are tied together in an exciting, fast-moving, action-packed narrative over several countries.